dallasplunkett/dsc-180a/README.md

 You will be prompted to select which mode you want to run W&B in. *Enter option 2*.
 You will then be prompted to enter your API Key.
 From there the program should run and you will see a link to the W&B project.
 Click the link next to the rocket 🚀 emoji and watch the CNN train!
 Once the final epoch completes, predictions, examples, and more plots will be created within the W&B dashboard.

-> **NOTE:** This these steps uses a very small subset of the data and a lower quality configuration in the hopes to allow a grader to see in part, what we have done.
+> **NOTE:** These steps uses a very small subset of the data and a lower quality configuration in the hopes to allow a grader to see in part, what we have done.
 So the performance and results are not what will be seen in the report — those took beefy GPUs and days to run on the DSMLP platform.

 ### Step 7.
 (Optional) Play with the Config!